Explore ways you can allocate gold in your portfolio. Find out different forms of gold investment that are available to Indian investors.

 There are other sites that may suggest more conservative, or aggressive allocation such as:

 Physical gold is one of India’s favourite asset classes.
 It represented 48.2% of physical assets in India for FY2019.
-But with the advent of apps like Cube Wealth that simplify wealth creation, gold can be bought digitally.
+But with the advent of investment apps like Cube that simplify wealth creation, gold can be bought digitally.

 Buying jewellery, coins, and bars or Gold Savings Schemes are the traditional forms of investing in gold.
 But there are risks that come with this form of gold - fear of theft, storage concerns, and making charges.
 Moreover, physical gold can not generate passive income on top of the security concerns.
 However, there is an alternative.